datamade/ipeds-db/README.md

 # ipeds-db
-Build a Postgres DB from IPEDS Access files
+Use the Makefile to build a Postgres DB from IPEDS Access files.

-Right now it uses the 2014-15 Provisional data from https://nces.ed.gov/ipeds/Section/accessdatabase/
+Currently, it uses the 2014-15 Provisional data from https://nces.ed.gov/ipeds/Section/accessdatabase/

 ## Requirements
 * posix operating system (linux or mac os, that sort of thing)